annatolchynska/female-solo-trip/README.md

     ---

-### Development

-  * I started with creating html page and adding structure to all the sections: creating navigation menu, logo and main-theme, after that - Lifehack section, community-trip section, form and finally the footer with the contact info.
-   * The final stage is to add some style to all the sections and writing Readme file.

 ### Future Features
  * Community trips section
     * This section will have links to pages that give actual information (program, price, info of groups and places to stay) of the trip.